sowbaranikaao/portfolio-simple-website/README.md

-📌 Portfolio Website
+🌐 Personal Portfolio Website

-This is a simple and clean portfolio website created using HTML and basic CSS.
+This is my personal portfolio website, built using HTML and basic CSS.
-It includes a Home page and a Contact page, designed to showcase personal details and provide an easy way for visitors to get in touch.
+It’s a simple project that reflects my journey as a developer — a space where I can showcase my work and let people connect with me.

 ✨ Features

-🖥️ Home page with introduction

-📩 Contact page with basic form/details
+Home Page – Introduction and overview

+Contact Page – Easy way to get in touch

-🎨 Minimal and beginner-friendly CSS styling
+Minimal, clean, and beginner-friendly design

-🌐 Lightweight and responsive structure
+Works smoothly on different screen sizes

-🚀 Technologies Used
+🚀 Built With

-HTML5 – Structure and content
+HTML5 – For structure

-CSS3 – Styling and layout
+CSS3 – For styling

+🎯 Purpose

+I created this project as a starting point to practice front-end development and to have a simple portfolio presence online.
+It’s lightweight, easy to customize, and a great foundation to build on.

-🌟 Future Improvements
+🌟 Future Plans

-Add more pages (About, Projects, Skills)
+Add more sections (About Me, Projects, Skills)

-Enhance design with advanced CSS and animations
+Improve design with animations and responsiveness

-Integrate a functional contact form
+Enhance interactivity with JavaScript